aschneider15/CSC560-Rewrite/Planning.md

 ### Reading:

 1. Suggestions (To be written.
 As a student myself, I'm hoping to provide some useful perspective on how to best complete this final project.)
+    * In the API tutorial, make sure they include AXIOS in their node packages

 ### Assignments: